CosmosBowen/deriva-eye-app/README.md

  web app built for EYE-AI open url: https://webapp-eye-ai.wl.r.appspot.com/ and load data : /data/eyes-data.json then play with it!

 Note: click "Quit" button to save all the changes in a new file "updated-data.json" you made with the original data file.

+## Development Setup
+To start the development server, first install required dependencies with:

+    npm install

+you can then run:

+    npm start

+Which should start the app server bound to port `3000`.